 VEX Robotics – Head-to-Head

 COOPER GRAY and ADAM JOHNSON (Davis High School)

 FIRST PLACE – Middle/Junior High School

-The Technology Student Association (TSA) is the only student organization dedicated exclusively to students enrolled in Technology and Engineering classes in grades 7-12.
-TSA fosters personal growth, leadership training, career development, teamwork, community service, competitive events, and student recognition to supplement the curriculum in Technology and Engineering.
-To become a member of Utah TSA contact the TSA advisor in your school.
+TSA is the only student organization dedicated exclusively to students enrolled in technology and engineering classes in grades 7-12.
+TSA fosters personal growth, leadership training, career development, teamwork, community service, competitive events, and student recognition to supplement the curriculum in technology and engineering.
+Utah has 3,279 members in 53 chapters.